rektile/GA-salesman/README.md

 ## 4. How to use
 - Press left mouse button to place nodes on the screen/map.
 - Press backspace button to remove the last placed node.
-- Press enter to run the GA
+- Press enter to run the GA.
+- Press R to restart.